eschreiner1717/CS7460-Cryptography/hash_attack_repo/README.md

 1. Replace the insecure SHA-256 concatenation with `hmac.new`.

 The current SHA-256 concatenation occurs in `lab.py`.
-From the orignal lab instalation, that is found for MacOS at `~/Downloads/finalLab/Labsetup-arm/image_flask/app/www/`, and for Windows at `~/Labsetup/Labsetup/image_flask/app/www/`.

-Though, in our Git repo, we have it simply at `/hash_attack_repo/lab.py`
+We modified the file located at `Labsetup/image_flask/app/www/lab.py`.

 New `verify_mac` function (changes being removed commented out, and the new addition following it):